Maurice Sarrail: Summer

 Joffre and Robertson were urging attacks, whilst at the same time wanting to keep the focus on the Western Front.
 In June and July Joffre (who was keen to keep Sarrail out of France) once again carried out a charade of seeking British approval for a major offensive at Salonika, with the British suspecting that he was merely going through the motions.
 The Italians were a source of friction, whilst the Greek government attempted to obstruct supply and Greek Army reservists committed sabotage.
 As part of Romanian entry to the war, Sarrail was at last ordered to commit to a major offensive.
 Lloyd George, who had just become British War Secretary in June, agreed to commit the British troops at Salonika to such an offensive.

-The British General Milne (letter to Robertson 20 July) thought Sarrail "A strong man with big ideas and outlook with great brain power but of a conceited, excitable, impetuous and unscrupulous nature … Possibly a good strategist but not a great tactician … His mental calibre far and away above his Staff".
+Lieutenant General Sir George Milne (in a letter to Robertson, dated 20 July), who succeeded Mahon in command of British forces in Salonika, thought Sarrail "A strong man with big ideas and outlook with great brain power but of a conceited, excitable, impetuous and unscrupulous nature … Possibly a good strategist but not a great tactician … His mental calibre far and away above his Staff".
 On 1 August Sarrail set up a "Commercial Bureau for French Importations" with links to French Chambers of Commerce at Grenoble, Marseilles, Lyon and Dijon, and on 3 August Sarrail wrote to Briand "We ought to prepare for after the war by immediately imposing our products and trademarks on places regained by our armies".
 Sarrail was suspicious of the Italians under General Pettiti, believing (wrongly) that Italy also had colonial designs on the region.

 An Allied offensive was planned for 1 August, but on 25 July Romania requested a delay.
 Eventually on 17 August it was agreed that Sarrail should attack on 20 August, and the Romanians on 28 August.

 Victor Cordonnier, chosen by Sarrail from Joffre's shortlist of three, arrived at Salonika on 11 August to command the French contingent.
 But the Bulgars struck first on 17 August, reinforced by two German divisions brought from the Vosges to the River Vardar.
 With Bulgarian morale crumbling, further German battalions were brought from Champagne, Poland and the Vosges, as well as some heavy guns from Verdun.
 The Bulgars began a major offensive against Sarrail's right and left – initially successful on the latter.
 Sarrail's forces held off the offensive with difficulty by 28 August and Sarrail recast his plans to avoid attacking the Germans on the Vardar.